iree-org/iree/docs/website/docs/reference/bindings/c-api.md

 ### Usage

+!!! info ""

-!!! info "This snippet shows the general layout of the API.
-For working examples, see the samples below."
+    This snippet shows the general layout of the API.
+For working examples, see the samples below.

 ```cmake
 # CMakeLists.txt